PhilippHoefling/WSI-Gastric-Tissue-Classification/README.md

 The datasets located at the university chair's file server.
 Please contact the university chair for access to the datasets and the project files.

 # Usage
 All methods and pipelines are accessed via [main.py](src/main.py).
-Ensure to replace all variables related to datasets and annotations according to your specific setup.
+Ensure to replace all variables related to datasets, models and annotations according to your specific setup.
 The hyperparameters and class names for testing are controled via [config.py](src/config.py).

 # Technical Overview